-In general Lidocaine B. Braun 2% has negligible influence on the ability to drive and use machines.
-However, when outpatient anaesthesia affects areas of the body involved in driving or operating machinery, patients should beadvised to avoid these activities until normal function is fully restored.
-So when using this medicinal product, the doctor has to asses in each individual case whether a patient is able to take part in traffic or to operate machinery.
+In General Lidocaine B. Braun has negligible influence on the ability to drive and use machines.
+When using this medicinal product, the doctor has to asses in each individual case whether a patient is able to take part in traffic or to operate machinery.